linda-seiter/CMSC115_2258/unit2_project/README.md

 ### Learning Objectives

-1. Apply arithmetic operations, such as multiplication, division, and addition, in real-world programming scenarios.
+1. Solve tasks that require logic and the use of appropriate operators for different types of computations.
-2. Use built-in Java methods, like `Math.pow()`, to perform mathematical calculations and how to cast between data types (e.g., `double` to `int`).
+2. Use built-in Java methods, like `Math.pow()`, to perform mathematical calculations.
-3. Use the `Scanner` class to read input from the user and printing formatted output to the console.
+3. Cast between data types (e.g., `double` to `int`) and perform different types of numeric rounding.
-4. Gain experience in handling and processing user input for real-world applications, including working with both integers and floating-point numbers.
+4. Use the `Scanner` class to read input, including working with both integers and floating-point numbers.
-5. Enhance problem-solving and debugging skills by working through various tasks that require logic and the use of appropriate operators for different types of computations.

 ### Introduction